-Social institutions, conservative cultural norms and statuary acts (e.g. Section 377A of the Penal Code of Singapore criminalises gay sex) continue to have a hold on sexual minorities, which oppress, alienate and discriminate against such individuals.
+Social institutions, conservative cultural norms and statuary acts (e.g. Section 377A of the Penal Code of Singapore criminalises gay sex) continue to have a hold on sexual minorities, which oppress, alienate and discriminate against such people.

-Away from the legislative and social processes that may dictate identities and intimate relationships on a public level, individuals who unapologetically choose who perform drag professionally and publically represent a form of defiant freedom for the LGBT community.
+Away from the legislative and social processes that may dictate identities and intimate relationships on a public level, individuals who unapologetically choose who perform drag professionally and publically represent a form of defiant freedom for the queer community.

 Commissioned by Action for AIDS Singapore/ gayhealth.sg.